Vyral/base-template/_posts/2018-05-11-what-you-should-know-about-the-hers-rating.md

 {% include youtube.html %}

-<center>Have you heard of the HERS Rating?
-Steve Beck explains what it is and why it is important.</center>
+<center><em>Have you heard of the HERS Rating?
+Steve Beck explains what it is and why it is important.</em></center>

+&nbsp;

 We are joined by Steve Beck, sales manager for Creekstone Homes, today to discuss the HERS rating.

-What is the HERS rating?
-HERS stands for Home Energy Rating System.
+**What is the HERS rating?** HERS stands for Home Energy Rating System.
 It is an independent test of homes for their energy efficiency that gives you a way to objectively quantify the performance of a home.
 The lower the number on the HERS scale, the more energy efficient the home.

 For a consumer, it takes away some of the flash from buying a home and helps you understand how your house is going to perform.

 {% include pullquote.html %}

-Let’s say my home is ten years old and has a poor HERS rating.
-Is this a test I can do after the fact, or do I need to be doing this upfront?
+Let’s say my home is ten years old and has a poor HERS rating. **Is this a test I can do after the fact, or do I need to be doing this upfront?**

 A home is inspected several times during the building process.
 They inspect during the foundation, mechanicals, and then also at the very end.
 The HERS test would need be done from the very beginning of the building process.